lbragstad/notes/code-review-checklist.md

 >
 > * you made a comment on patch set 2
 > * the author addressed your comment in patch set 3
-> * tons of things change between patch set 3 and 45 and your comment from
+> * tons of things change between patch set 3 and patch set 45 and your comment
->   patch set 2 is no long valid or regresses on accident
+>   from patch set 2 is no long valid or regresses on accident
 > * patch merges
 >
 > We can prevent that from happening by reviewing previous comments.

 * What have other reviewers commented on?

-> This is a great way to learn new tips and tricks from other developers!
+> This is a great way to knowledge share when reviewing code.

 ### Style